dbl-works/e2e-test-recorder/README.md

 ## Todo

-- [ ] Let it suggest using a test id like `data-test-id` to the user.
+- [x] Let it suggest using a test id like `data-cy` or `data-testid` to the user.

+- [ ] Link the selector failure to the mapper (i.e. cypress contains mapper should not fail when there's no selector)

 - [ ] Move the UI code to another module